"Be not afraid of greatness: some are born great, some achieve greatness, and some have greatness thrust upon them." – William Shakespeare

 In 1992 he served as producer on the series The Great Depression.
 The same year he directed three films on Hispanic history and culture in New Mexico for the American Encounters exhibit, at the Smithsonian Institution's Museum of American History in Washington, DC.
 Another three interpretive films on New Mexico history and culture were created for American Encounters in 1993.
 Tejada-Flores was awarded the 1990 James Phelan Award for Video, and a CINE Golden Eagle.

-Sean J. ONeil has been adjunct theatre professor for Los Medanos College since 2001 where he’s directed shows such as Twelfth Night, Welcome to the Monkeyhouse, Barefoot in the Park, and the upcoming production of A Raisin in the Sun.
+Professor Sean J. ONeil has been adjunct theatre professor at Los Medanos College since 2001 having directed shows such as Twelfth Night, Welcome to the Monkeyhouse, Barefoot in the Park, A Raisin in the Sun, and Rough Crossing.
 He earned his BA in Drama from UC Irvine and MA in Theatre Directing from the Chicago College of Performing Arts.
-He has worked as Theatre Arts Director at Antioch High School since 1996 where he’s produced and directed countless show including Waiting for Godot, Miss Julie, The Maids, Macbeth, Brigadoon, and Crimes of the Heart.
+Currently Educational Technology Coordinator for Butte County Office of Education, Sean worked as Theatre Arts Director at Antioch High School from 1996-2012 where he produced and directed countless shows including Waiting for Godot, Miss Julie, The Maids, Macbeth, Brigadoon, and Crimes of the Heart.
 In 2007 his production of This is a Test performed as part of the American High School Theatre Festival in Edinburgh, Scotland.
 Before teaching, he worked for 3 years as an actor, director, producer and Arts Education Administrator with the San Francisco Shakespeare Festival.
 In 2002, he won a Dean Goodman Choice Award for his performance in Sight Unseen at Walnut Creek's Playhouse West.
-In 2006 he founded Antioch Classical Theatre Company - bringing professional actors together with student performers - with whom he performed the title role of Hamlet in 2008 and has directed A Midsummer Night's Dream and Taming of the Shrew.
+In 2006 he founded Antioch Classical Theatre Company - bringing professional actors together with student performers - with whom he performed the title role of Hamlet in 2008 and directed A Midsummer Night's Dream and Taming of the Shrew.
 He also created and produces the world-wide podcasts available at ShakespeareCast.com.
-Recently, he was seen as Mitch in Hapgood Theatre Company's production of Tuesdays with Morrie.
-He is a longtime member of Actors' Equity Association and Theatre Bay Area as well as an accredited Dialogue for Peaceful Change facilitator.
+He is a longtime member of Actors' Equity Association and Theatre Bay Area as well as an accredited Dialogue for Peaceful Change facilitator, Google Certified Teacher, and was T.H.E Journal's Innovator of the Month for May 2013.